-You can probably relate to a time at work when a third party came in to audit compliance.
-Employees were celebrating the moment the auditors left the building.
-Everyone was relieved assuming your organization passed the audit and ready to relax after the accomplishment.
+You can probably relate to a time at work when a third party came to audit compliance.
+Employees were likely celebrating the moment the auditors left the building.
+Everyone was relieved, assuming your organization passed the audit and ready to relax after the accomplishment.
 If this scenario hits home, consider the message that leadership is sending about required audits.
 Do employees get the distinct impression from leadership that required audits are nothing more than an inconvenience that everyone must muddle through miserably?
-Organizational leaders themselves must understand and buy-into the vital importance of security and convey this message to get employees to have buy-in.
+Organizational leaders themselves must understand and buy into the vital importance of security and convey this message to get employees to have buy-in.
 Leaders need to carefully consider the appropriate allocation of resources when thinking about security.
 In addition to financial resources, employees' time needs to be taken into consideration.

 Think long-term and comprehensive with regards to employees' perception regarding security efforts and audits.
 Employees will never have authentic buy-in if you present a security task to complete without continuing reinforcements or without seeing buy-in from the top-down.
 Not only is it important to take security compliance audits seriously, but understanding and conveying the benefits of the audits to employees is also critical.
-A well-crafted communication campaign is an important piece to raise awareness about the real value add of your security efforts.
+A well-crafted communication campaign is an important piece to raise awareness about the real value-add of your security efforts.

 Employees Must Buy-In

 Apply the same logic to security awareness training programs.
 Good training requires ongoing reinforcement for new vulnerabilities.
 Consider how often you've heard teachers share how quickly students forget their knowledge after a break from school.
-Consider how many times you need to see and hear a message before it really sticks.
-TechGuard's Security Awareness Training Courses use logical real world examples and adult learning principles to engage the participants.
+Consider how many times you need to see and hear a message before it sticks.
+TechGuard's Security Awareness Training Courses use logical real-world examples and adult learning principles to engage the participants.